OZTaekOppa/FastaHandler/README.md

 ```

 ## License

-**FastaHandler** is provided under the MIT license and is based on other open-source software.
-Please see the manuscript for the full details including Python packages, modules and libraries integrated into **FASTAhandler** and their applications.
+**FastaHandler** is available under the MIT license and incorporates various open-source software.
+For detailed information on the integrated Python packages, modules, and libraries, and their specific applications within **FastaHandler**, please refer to the [manuscript](https://www.biorxiv.org/XXXX)

 ### Tested Datasets
-Please see the example dataset folder.
+Please refer to the example dataset folder for sample data and usage demonstrations.

 ## GETTING STARTED
-**FastaHandler**, mainly written in Python 3.12+ and ??, has 14 modules.
-The data input and output via CLI enables end-to-end file selection.
-Please note that all required input files (e.g. fasta and txt) must be prepared to have a seamless experience of **FASTAhandler**.
+**FastaHandler** is developed primarily in Python 3.12+ and Biopython and features 17 modules.
+It facilitates data input and output through a Command-Line Interface (CLI), ensuring smooth end-to-end file handling.
+To optimize the use of **FastaHandler**, users should prepare all necessary input files, such as FASTA and TXT formats, in advance.

 ![FASTAhandler Workflow](https://github.com/OZTaekOppa/FASTAhandler/blob/main/images/FASTAhandler_Workflow.png)